eea/eea.reportnet3.api.fme/doc/help/src/debugging.md

 ### `EEA.REPORTNET.REPORTNET3_DEBUG_GEOMETRY`
 **Boolean** (yes/no) - When set to `yes`, this will cause the writer to output the GEOJSON encoded geometry of each FME Feature to the FME Log File.
-Note that "Log Deug" also has to be enabled (see above).
+Note that "Log Debug" also has to be enabled (see above).

 Example: